MatthewATerhune/API_challenge/README.md

 # API_challenge --
-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you'll be utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
+In this example, i'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, i'll be utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
 The first requirement is to create a series of scatter plots to showcase the following relationships:

 Temperature (F) vs. Latitude